A comparison of I Married a Monster from Outer Space and The Brain from Planet Arous.

 This is the emphasis of I Married a Monster from Outer Space: the terror of being under someone else’s power.

 What makes Marge’s experience much more nuanced than Sally’s is her isolation.
 Marge, even early on, is acutely aware of the changed character of her husband.
 As the story unfolds and she learns more about his true identity, she remains alone.
 Most of the people she turns to reveal themselves as alien imposters, sceptics, or both.
 So, with the knowledge of what the aliens have in store for her and others, she has to act by herself.
 Her home also becomes a trap because she knows of the thing that lurks within calling itself her husband.
-The cultural safety of the suburban home corrupts to become a dangerous cage.
-Intentionally or otherwise, I Married a Monster from Outer Space articulates the harrowing phenomenon of abuse’s entrapment and isolation.
+The supposed cultural safety of the suburban home corrupts to become – or perhaps reveals itself as – a dangerous cage.
+I Married a Monster from Outer Space articulates the harrowing phenomenon of abuse’s entrapment and isolation.
 There is nowhere to run.